-- Server Address/Port: You can find this information in the OVPN file you downloaded moments ago.
+- Server Address/Port: Find this info in the OVPN file you downloaded moments ago.
 Open it using any text editor.
 For the 'Server Address' field, copy the server address between the word 'remote' and the four-digit number in that same line.
 And that four-digit number is your 'port' number.

-- Username: Copy your username from your ExpressVPN account dashboard.
+- Username: Copy your OpenVPN username from your account dashboard.

-- Password: Copy your password from your ExpressVPN account dashboard.
+- Password: Copy your OpenVPN password from your account dashboard.

 - Username Authen.
-Only: Feel free to leave this field unchecked.
+Only: Leave this field unchecked.

 - Create NAT on Tunnel: Select this box.